anoobbacker/brilliant-pala/screening-mock/chemistry/038-metals-properties-statements.md

 ---
 # Answer

+## Quick visual reasoning
+- i) Picture a soft shiny chunk of sodium/potassium.
+In air it can heat itself and flame.
+Drop it in water and it fizzes, gets hotter, and can ignite even faster.
+So putting it in water makes danger worse.
+False.
+- ii) Scrape Mg/Al/Zn/Pb: you see a bright fresh shine that quickly dulls.
+That “instant dull varnish” is a thin skin made by air, sealing the metal.
+True.
+- iii) Heat an iron nail: it glows red but doesn’t burst into flame.
+Only very fine iron powder or wool sparks easily.
+So “iron does not burn on heating” (as a lump) is True.
+- iv) Heat copper: it slowly turns black; no raging flames.
+Not vigorous burning.
+False.
+- v) Heat a copper coin: it blackens, so it is reacting with air.
+Saying “silver and copper do not react even when hot” is wrong because copper clearly does.
+False.

+Number correct: 2 (ii and iii)

+## Create twists
+- Visual traps to spot
+  - “Store in water” sounds protective, but if the liquid makes bubbles and heat on contact, it’s the last thing you’d use.
+Use an oil that just sits there and blocks air and water.
+  - “Iron doesn’t burn” is true for a nail, not for fluffy steel wool.
+More tiny surfaces = easier to catch.
+  - “Burns vigorously” vs “slowly darkens”: flames/sparks vs a quiet color change is the giveaway.

+- Same idea in different-looking problems
+  - Why aluminum windows don’t keep corroding: a thin, tight, self-made skin forms and blocks deeper attack.
+  - Why steel wool can be lit with a battery but a nail can’t: huge surface-to-mass makes heating and reacting easy.
+  - Why copper cookware blackens over flame: it reacts with hot air to form a dark skin; not a fiery burn.

+- In nature/engineering
+  - Anodized aluminum is a deliberately thickened “skin” that protects—like a self-healing clear coat.
+  - Stainless steel resists rust because it forms a clingy invisible film that seals, similar to Al/Zn/Pb’s protective skin.

 ## Why do some metals catch fire while others just sit there?

 Think of oxygen in air as a “greedy taker” of electrons.
 Metals are “givers.”
 When a metal gives electrons to oxygen, energy is released as heat.
 If that heat can’t escape fast enough, you see glowing or even fire.
 Whether a metal burns or just gets a thin skin (oxide layer) depends on: